-c) Financial instruments
+c) Financial Instruments

 Financial assets and financial liabilities are recognized when the Company becomes a party to the contractual provisions of a financial instrument.
 Financial assets and financial liabilities are initially measured at fair value.

-Financial assets are classified into one of the following specified categories: fair value through profit or loss ("FVTPL"), held-to-maturity, available-for-sale ("AFS") and loans and receivables.
-Transaction costs that are directly attributable to the acquisition or issue of financial assets and financial liabilities (other than financial assets and financial liabilities classified as FVTPL) are added to or deducted from the fair value of the financial assets or financial liabilities, as appropriate, on initial recognition.
-Transaction costs directly attributable to the acquisition of financial liabilities classified as FVTPL are recognized immediately in the consolidated statement of loss.
+Financial assets are classified into one of the following specified categories: amortized cost, fair value through profit or loss ("FVTPL") or fair value through other comprehensive income ("FVOCI").
+Transaction costs that are directly attributable to the acquisition or issue of financial assets and financial liabilities (other than financial assets and financial liabilities classified as FVTPL) are added to, or deducted from, the fair value of the financial assets or financial liabilities, as appropriate, on initial recognition.
+Transaction costs directly attributable to the acquisition of financial liabilities classified as FVTPL are recognized immediately in the statement of loss and comprehensive loss.